Was there an alternative option, indeed a better candidate to captain Pompey at Fleetwood almost 18 months ago?

 The messages throughout any conversations concerning leadership from Cowley was that the armband could test, empower and encourage leadership to blossom from within the player, maybe an individual yet to truly show it.

-Additionally, given Morrell’s consistent run of games and high standard of these performances after returning from the Qatar, many fans had been trying to make their opinions heard to the incoming Head Coach (one both brave and foolish enough to engage with anything Pompey related on social media during the interviewing process) that the best midfield pairing in the current squad did not include Pack, but the little Welsh dancer alongside a similarly slight Welshman, myth and magician; Tom Lowery.
+Additionally, given Morrell’s consistent run of games and high standard of these performances after returning from Qatar, many fans had been trying to make their opinions loud enough for the incoming Head Coach to hear (one both brave and foolish enough to engage with anything Pompey related on social media during the interviewing process), that the best midfield pairing in the current squad did not include Pack, but the little Welsh dancer alongside a similarly slight Welshman, myth and magician; Tom Lowery.

 Instead, many will point to the engines, bodies and presence alongside Pack in a midfield three that helped deliver Pompey’s first league win in three months.
 Without doubt, this protected Pack from the rigour and demand that 1:1 duels or screening his backine when outnumbered has had on his game.

 Many fans yearning for a 4-3-3 set-up saw their prayers answered in Moushino’s first game in charge, in his attempt to pack as much quality from within the squad onto the pitch at once.
 This shift in formation, looked to help liberate lost and depleted souls, and ultimately give both Pompey and Pack the platform to press and suffocate Exeter, whilst enabling them to effectively play and penetrate through them as the game wore on.

 Others will say that the moment of inspiration for the win was finally grasped at the point when the ball started dropping out of the clear and crisp Fratton Park sky, 57 minutes into a tense and tight contest.